 Mr. Vogt has spent his professional career executing visionary strategies resulting in unprecedented growth in communications markets.
 Read more >

-Jeff Liening leads sales efforts the company’s largest region, developing new business opportunities and delivering solutions customized to customer needs.
+Jeff Liening oversees sales operations in the Caribbean and Latin American (CALA) and North American (NA) regions, developing new business opportunities and delivering solutions customized to customer needs.
 Liening brings to ATX more than 27 years of customer-facing sales experience from the communications service provider and media & entertainment business sectors.
 Prior to joining ATX, Liening led North America Sales and Services for Imagine Communications, where he was instrumental in the growth of next-generation ad management, networking and media access solutions with multichannel video programming distributors (MVPDs), and satellite and media broadcasters.
 Liening has held a variety of sales leadership roles with GENBAND, Sycamore Networks, Lucent Technologies, Ascend Communications and Cascade Communications.
 He began his career with the U.S. Department of Defense (US Air Force).
 Liening holds a Master’s Degree in Electrical Engineering from Washington University in St. Louis with advanced studies in Optical, RF and IP network design.

 As Executive Vice President of Marketing, Kim Lee is responsible for the development and creative execution of global marketing strategies that elevate the ATX brand and build stronger connections between ATX and its customers, partners and employees.
 A marketing and communications leader for more than 25 years, Lee is recognized for enabling growth and transforming global brands for IT, telecommunications and media broadcasting companies through high-impact messaging and customer-focused marketing programs.
 Over the course of her career, Lee has worked in the advanced wireless, optical, IP and signaling technology fields, with a history of leading teams to peak performance in fast-paced environments.
 Prior to joining ATX, Lee led the extensive corporate re-brand of Harris Broadcast, launching two new brand identities – Imagine Communications and GatesAir – and held strategic leadership positions with GENBAND, Santera Systems and Ericsson.